mark-watson/Racket-AI-book/source-code/llmapis/README.md

 If I change the source code, run the following to update the linked (installed in place) package **llmapis**:

     raco make main.rkt

+## Notes

+- As of March 1, 2026 I no longer have an OpenAI account so I won't be updating the OpenAI API code.